Hello, I’m Anna.

-I hold a Degree in Person-centred Counselling and Psychotherapy and am a registered member of the British Association for Counselling and Psychotherapy (BACP), working in line with their Ethical Framework.
+I have a degree in Person-centred Counselling and Psychotherapy and I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+This means I follow their Ethical Framework, which guides how counsellors work safely and professionally with clients.

 Why I do this work

-This isn’t just something I’ve witnessed in others — it’s something I’ve experienced myself.
+This isn’t just something I’ve seen in others — it’s something I’ve experienced myself.

 My Values